 On October 19, 1781 Cornwallis surrendered at Yorktown.
 The news reached Medford on the 26th.
 It was believed by everyone except the minister.
 Osgood wanted it confirmed by some authority.
 By the next day even he was satisfied.
 Gradually the soldiers came back to their farms, their shops, the river.
 Life returned to normal in Medford.
 But no one alive ever forgot the great struggle they had been engaged in; and they lived to treasure their new freedom, the right to their own government.
 In Osgood-s phrase: they heard the “sound of peace.”

 If the Sprague brothers had revisited Medford at the end of the eighteenth century, they probably would have ridden into town in a chaise — a more convenient way to travel from Salem.
 They would have found a town with five times the population of the seventeenth century village; a town that had nearly doubled in area by adding a part of Charlestown.
 They would have found its inhabitants organized with civic services and essentially a contented group of people.
 For as one observer wrote about those days — “A long period of happiness at last arrived in the times of Turrell and Osgood; and for more than a century, Medford has appeared one of the most thriving villages in the vicinity of Boston.”

-From Medford on the Mystic.
+With excerpts from Medford on the Mystic.
 By Carl Seaburg and Alan Seaburg.
 Published by The Medford Historical Society, April 1980.